Olympiastadion (Berlin): 1936–1945: Olympiastadion

 On May Day in 1939, the Führer of Nazi Germany, Adolf Hitler addressed the Hitler youth (HJ) at the Olympic Stadium.
 The dark jackets of the BdM between the white blouses of the boys of the HJ formed the words WIR GEHÖREN DIR (lit.
 "WE BELONG (TO) YOU", meaning "We are yours").

 In 1931, the International Olympic Committee selected Berlin to host the 11th Summer Olympics.
 Originally, the German government decided merely to restore the earlier Olympiastadion of 1916, with Werner March again retained to do this.

 When the Nazi Party won the election in Germany in 1933, they decided to use the Olympic Games to build a new stadium and Olympic Complex for Berlin in 1936.
-Fuhrer and Reich Chancellor Adolf Hitler ordered the construction of a great sports complex in Grunewald named the "Reichssportfeld" with a new Olympiastadion.
+Führer and Reich Chancellor Adolf Hitler ordered the construction of a great sports complex in Grunewald named the "Reichssportfeld" with a new Olympiastadion.
 Architect Werner March remained in charge of the project, assisted by his brother Walter.
 The complex, including the Olympiastadion, was commissioned by the Nazi government and constructed between 1934 and 1936 using state funds.
 Although the Grunewald area once included royal hunting grounds, by the time of construction, the land was under government control and the stadium was state-owned.

 Construction took place from 1934 to 1936.
 When the Reichssportfeld was finished, it was 132 ha.
 It consisted of (east to west): the Olympiastadion, the Maifeld (Mayfield, capacity of 50,000) and the Waldbühne amphitheatre (capacity of 25,000), in addition to various places, buildings and facilities for different sports (such as football, swimming, equestrian events, and field hockey) in the northern part.

 Werner March built the new Olympiastadion on the foundation of the original Deutsches Stadion, once again with the lower half of the structure recessed 12 m below ground level.

 The capacity of the Olympiastadion reached 110,000 spectators.
 It also possessed a VIP stand.
 At its end, aligned with the symmetrically designed layout of the buildings of the Olympischer Platz and toward the Maifeld, was the Marathon Gate with a big receptacle for the Olympic Flame.